AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 ## `VDU 23, 0, &94, n`: Read colour palette entry n (returns a pixel colour data packet) §§

 This command will return the colour of the given palette entry to MOS.
 This data is sent using a "screen pixel" data packet.
-The corresponding MOS system variables related to screen pixel colour will be updated to reflect the read palette entry.
+The corresponding [MOS sysvars](../MOS-API.md#sysvars) related to screen pixel colour will be updated to reflect the read palette entry.

 The Agon VDP system supports a 64 colour palette, so values in the range of 0-63 will return data on that palette entry.
 The following special values are also supported: